Exonware/xwsystem/docs/guides/GUIDE_DEV.md

 - **Simplified API** - Provides a unified interface to complex subsystems, reducing cognitive load for developers
 - **Abstraction layer** - Hides implementation complexity while exposing essential functionality
 - **Maintainability** - Changes to internal implementation don't affect client code
-- **Consistency** - Ensures uniform API across all eXonware libraries (xnode, xdata, xschema, xaction, xentity)
+- **Consistency** - Ensures uniform API across all eXonware libraries (xnode, xdata, xschema, xwaction, xentity)
 - **Exception: xwsystem** - xwsystem is the foundation library and does not require a facade pattern as it serves as the base for other libraries

 ### xnode Library (core-lib & facade-lib)